Azure/azure-sdk-for-python/sdk/cosmos/README.md

 + Create, read, update, and delete the items (JSON documents) in your containers
 + Query the documents in your database using SQL-like syntax

-Use this package if you are creating an application or exploring data.
+Use this package if you are managing databases and containers, creating an application, or exploring data.

 ### [azure-mgmt-cosmosdb](./azure-mgmt-cosmosdb)